Can No7 Airbrush Away foundation really deliver flawless, smooth looking skin? Find out as I put it to the test!

 No7 Airbrush Away foundation contains blurring powders to give a soft focus effect and velvet finish, and Berryflux Vita to hydrate the skin.

 It sounds impressive, and I was really excited to find out if it would live up to the claims.

 I really like the look of the Airbrush Away foundation’s packaging.
 It comes in a frosted glass bottle with a dropper cap, and looks lovely sitting on my dressing table.
-No7 Airbrush Away foundation is available in 17 shades, and I selected the shade Cool Ivory.
+There are 17 No7 Airbrush Away foundation colours, and I selected the shade Cool Ivory.

 Following the instructions, I shook the bottle and used the dropper to dispense a few drops onto the back of my hand.
 The foundation is fairly liquid, which I have to say surprised me a little.